 Salmon Bay Swallows – Birdwatching

-Watch for swallows searching for food, on the surface of the lake near the shore.
+Watch for swallows searching for food on the lake’s surface near the shore.

 Stunning sunset views from the Salmon Arm wharf.
 Photo: Wendy Nordvik-Carr©